The Best Commercial Property Insurance Companies for 2026

 Coverage Options & Policy Limits

 Nationwide’s commercial property insurance policies are part of a full array of business insurance offerings, and Nationwide works with you to find the right coverages according to your size and industry.
-Nationwide’s industry-specific coverages are designed for customers as diverse as offices, breweries, real estate developers, and churches.
-In addition to standard property coverages, these policies may include endorsements for related risks like equipment breakdown, property in transit, employee dishonesty, or contractors equipment.
+Nationwide’s industry-specific coverages are designed for construction businesses as diverse as general contractors, specialty trades, heavy civil excavators, and real estate developers.
+In addition to standard property coverages, these policies may include endorsements for related risks like equipment breakdown, property in transit, employee dishonesty, or contractor equipment.

 Premiums & Deductibles